FAQ & GLOSSARY

 GLOSSARY

-Big Couple- Two adults mentoring together; this can be two spouses, two friends, a parent and an adult child, etc.
+Big Duo - Two adults mentoring together; this can be two spouses, two friends, a parent and an adult child, etc.

-Match- This is when the Big (Big Couple or Big Family) and Little are officially paired together
+Match - This is when the Big, Big Duo, or Big Family and Little are officially paired together